zanko-mezdrichki/twin-paradox-plot/README.md

 - NumPy - for data management

-- Matplotlib - for charts and animations
+- Matplotlib - for the plot

 # LICENSE